Screening $p$-Hackers: Dissemination Noise as Bait: Proofs

 \begin{proof} Any strategy of the hacker leads to zero probability of proposing the true cause, so the hacker finds it optimal to just maximize the probability of the proposal passing the test.
 If the hacker proposes a covariate that matches $Y$ in $n_{1}$ observations and mismatches in $n_{0}$ observations, then the distribution of the number of matches in the raw dataset is $\text{Binom}(n_{0},q)+\text{Binom}(n_{1},1-q).$ A covariate that matches the outcome variable in every observation in noisy dataset will have a distribution of $\text{Binom}(n_{0}+n_{1},1-q)=\text{Binom}(n_{0},1-q)+\text{Binom}(n_{1},1-q)$ as its number of matches in the raw dataset, and $\text{Binom}(n_{0},1-q)$ strictly first-order stochastic dominates $\text{Binom}(n_{0},q)$ if $n_{0}\ge1$ and $q<1/2.$ Therefore the hacker finds it optimal to propose any $a\in A$ that satisfies $\hat{X}_{n}^{a}=Y_{n}$ for every $1\le n\le N$.

-For the maven, since the weight on being correct is more than 1/2, it is never optimal to propose covariates other than $a^{*}$ or $a^{\redherr}$ since these have zero chance of being the true cause.
+For the maven, since $w_{\text{maven}} > 1/2$, it is never optimal to propose covariates other than $a^{*}$ or $a^{\redherr}$ since these have zero chance of being the true cause.
 Out of the two candidate covariates that the maven narrows down to, the one that matches $Y$ in more observations in the noisy dataset has a higher posterior probability of being the true cause.
 Note that if the maven proposes $a^{\redherr}$, the policymaker always rejects the proposal since $X^{a^{\redherr}}=1-Y$ in the raw dataset.
 Also, if the maven proposes $a^{*}$, it always passes the test since $X^{a^{*}}=Y$ in the raw dataset. \end{proof}